wolfSSL/wolfssl-examples/clu/tests/testEncDec/README.md

-To run ./test_aescbc_3des_cam.sh you need to have cyassl configured with the
+To run ./test_aescbc_3des_cam.sh you need to have wolfssl configured with the
 following:

             --enable-pwdbased
             --enable-opensslextra
             --enable-camellia
             --enable-des3
 Additionally You will need to go to: